-The company continues to explore collaboration opportunities to increase its delivery of services to the person with diabetes, but otherwise the company expects to maintain the present status and level of operations and hence there are no significant developments in the operations of the company expected for the upcoming financial year.
+With the unification between Diabetes Queensland and Diabetes Australia on 28th April 2021, the Company will work towards building a more influential national organisation supporting all people living with or at risk of diabetes.
+Currently, the Company expects to maintain the present status and level of operations and hence there are no significant developments in the operations of the Company expected for the upcoming financial year.